thanhnguyenduong/thanhnguyenduong.github.io/_posts/2020-05-20-WeatherAndCrimeAnalysisInLouisvilleKY.md

 excerpt: "This project analyzes the weather temperature and crime statistics in Louisville, KY"
 ---

-For my full analysis of this project, please refer to [City of Louisville, KY Analysis](https://nbviewer.jupyter.org/github/thanhnguyenduong/DSC540_Weather_and_Crime_analysis_in_Louisville-KY/blob/master/Thanh%20Nguyen-Duong%20DSC540%20Milestone%205.ipynb)

 ### Data
 For this project, I used 3 datasets that were obtained through three different methods: